MikaelHoegsgaard/mikaelhoegsgaard.github.io/index.md

 # Publications
-Work by my incredible Co-Authors and me.
-Thanks to my co-authors for all the hard work and learning me so much.
+Work by my Brilliant co-authors and me.
+I am thankful for their insights and collaboration, which have helped me grow.

 ### 2025